 Others claim that Lucy was actually born “Lucy Shipley,” one of five Shipley sisters.
 Per this theory, she married a man named James Hanks and gave birth to Nancy and Sarah.
 Only when James died did she marry Henry Sparrow and have children with him.
 A Family Tree DNA mitochondrial DNA (mtDNA) study tested this theory, comparing mtDNA from Sally and Lucy’s descendants with mtDNA from the descendants of the known Shipley siblings.
 While not conclusive, the study suggested Lucy was born a Hanks (not a Shipley), and thus that Nancy was her illegitimate daughter.

 Regardless of his parentage, Abraham was no stranger to tragedy.
 Nancy Hanks Lincoln died when Abraham was only 9, and Honest Abe was the only of his siblings to survive to adulthood.
 His sister Sarah (who had acted as his surrogate mother) died in childbirth at age 20.
 Many of Abraham’s children also died tragically young: Edward (age 3), William (age 11) and Tad (age 18).
-His only child to survive to adulthood, Robert Todd, served many later presidents.
+His only child to survive to adulthood, Robert Todd, continued his father’s public service, working for several later presidents.

 Abraham and Mary Todd Lincoln have no living descendants.
 Their last great-grandson, Robert Todd Lincoln Beckwith, died, childless, in 1985.
 Beckwith’s second wife gave birth to a son during their marriage, but Beckwith had had a vasectomy several years prior and so denied paternity.
 The courts deemed this child illegitimate and thus ineligible to inherit the Lincoln estate.